-Join David Blatner for an in-depth discussion in this video Getting started, part of Getting Started with InDesign (2014).
+Join David Blatner for an in-depth discussion in this video Getting started, part of InDesign CC 2014 Quick Start.

 Everyone knows how to create a new file.
 You go to the File menu and then choose New.
 But in InDesign, it gives you three different options.
 In this case, we want to choose New Document.
 The New Document dialog box has a lot of options, but for right now, the first thing you need to think about is, does your document have facing pages?
 That is, does it have a left hand and a right hand page, like a book or a magazine?
 If it doesn't, then turn off the Facing Pages checkbox.
 Next, you want to choose a page size from the Page Size pop-up menu or type in a value, here.